Patented Drilling Technology Guarantees No Disruption for High-rise Buildings

-The Geo-Exchange systems we were putting in aren’t new, what was new was our installation equipment and how we did the installation,” says Hart Starr Crawford, P.Eng., LEED® AP BD+C, Project Manager at Fēnix Energy Solutions Ltd. “With this being the first retrofit of its kind, learning how to drill and not disrupt the tenants from a business perspective was new for us.
+The Geo-Exchange systems we were putting in aren’t new, what was new was our installation equipment and how we did the installation,” says Hart Starr Crawford, P.Eng., LEED® AP BD+C, Project Manager at Fēnix Energy.
+“With this being the first retrofit of its kind, learning how to drill and not disrupt the tenants from a business perspective was new for us.

 The challenge was drilling 34 bore holes – each almost 400 feet deep – in the lowest level of the parkade with minimal impact to the daily routine of Pacific Centre.
 Cadillac Fairview’s primary concern during drilling and installation was to maintain customer experience – including accessibility – and limit the effect of a large-scale project on commercial tenants.

 Traditional drilling can be, and typically is, a very messy process,” says Hart.
 “Our equipment is specifically designed for cleanliness.
 A lot of time and care went into keeping our noise down and ensuring the work areas were kept as clean as possible.